The science behind SIPs

 Enercept’s wall panels feature another innovative feature called fly-by-corners.
 In short, the OSB on the exterior of each corner panel extends beyond the ESP insulation.
 This allows installers to trim the OSB (and the foam, if needed) to fit precisely even if the foundation or floor deck has imperfections.

 The other tricky elements to keep in mind are wind and water -- or ventilation and moisture to be more precise.
 Because the goal is to seal SIP homes into tight envelopes (not like drafty stick frame homes with constant gaps between insulation), a ventilation system that can exchange heat between outgoing air and fresh air is recommended.
 SIPs are extremely energy-efficient and don't need the heavy-duty HVACs of other buildings.

 Smaller units can run on less power for longer lengths of time and dehumidify in the process.
-Ventilation and moisture will never be a problem unless the panels are given adequate space to breathe and drain.

 The science behind SIP is very simple, and there are a number of benefits to building this way:

-Efficiency: Buildings built with SIPs have greater thermal capabilities and fewer insulation breaks for heat to escape.
+Efficiency: Buildings built with SIPs have greater thermal efficiencies and fewer insulation breaks for heat to escape.
 They offer more uniform temperatures while decreasing the heating and cooling load.
 Plus, because they require smaller HVAC systems, they also decrease the amount of greenhouse gasses.

-Strength: Instead of having the weight of the structure centered on the frame studs, the entire shell is able to shoulder the load.
+Strength: Instead of having the weight of the structure centered on the studs, the entire shell is able to shoulder the load.
 Enercept homes also tend to do better during natural disasters like hurricanes and earthquakes – although this is in no way a guarantee that the house will weather the storm.

 Do you want to learn more?